IdeasClinicUWaterloo/InnovationChallange_Guides/Dashboard/GUIDE.md

 #### Docuents
 * No Additional Documentation
 #### Hookup
 The temperature and humidity sensor uses a digital pin connection.
-Ensure the pin labled data in connected to the proper digital pin referenced in the code/ change it to match, and the GND and VCC pins connect to corresponding pins on Base Shield.
+Ensure the pin labeled data is connected to the proper digital pin referenced in the code/change it to match, and the GND and VCC pins connect to corresponding pins on Base Shield.
 #### Code
 * [Temp & Humidity Test Code](Arduino%20Code/Sensor%20Test%20Code/TempHumid_test.ino?ref_type=heads)